RiverNorth Opportunities Fund, Inc. (NYSE:RIV) Announces $0.13 Monthly Dividend

-RiverNorth Opportunities Fund, Inc. (NYSE:RIV – Free Report) announced a monthly dividend on Monday, July 3rd, NASDAQ reports.
-Shareholders of record on Friday, July 14th will be paid a dividend of 0.1278 per share on Monday, July 31st.
-This represents a $1.53 dividend on an annualized basis and a yield of 13.39%.
-The ex-dividend date of this dividend is Thursday, July 13th.
+RiverNorth Opportunities Fund, Inc. (NYSE:RIV – Free Report) declared a monthly dividend on Thursday, July 6th, Wall Street Journal reports.
+Stockholders of record on Tuesday, August 15th will be paid a dividend of 0.1278 per share on Thursday, August 31st.
+This represents a $1.53 annualized dividend and a dividend yield of 13.46%.
+The ex-dividend date is Monday, August 14th.

 About RiverNorth Opportunities Fund